lookstechnical/door-surgeon/content/pages/door-and-window-installations.md

 slug: services/door-and-window-installations
 seodescription: Upgrade to energy-efficient, beautifully designed windows that enhance your property’s look and lower energy bills.
-description: >-
-  Enhance your home's appearance and energy efficiency with our expert composite door installation and uPVC window installation services in West Yorkshire.
+description: Enhance your home's appearance and energy efficiency with our expert composite door installation and uPVC window installation services in West Yorkshire.
 Our locally trusted team specialises in installing high-quality composite doors that offer superior security, durability, and style for both residential and commercial properties.
-In addition to composite doors, we provide professional uPVC window installation throughout West Yorkshire, ensuring your property benefits from enhanced insulation, low maintenance, and a modern look that increases overall property value.
 content:
   - type: hero
     highlight: "Beautiful, Energy-Efficient "